 During the month of April, Santa Barbara’s events calendar is filled with festivals aplenty.
-From Founding Day Celebrations to Food and Wine Festivals, you’ll wish you had planned to stay all month long.
-Here’s a list of five can’t-miss festivals during the month of April.
+From Founding Day Celebrations to Music and Wine Festivals, you’ll wish you had planned to stay all month long.
+Here’s a list of can’t-miss festivals during the month of April.

 FOUNDING DAY FESTIVAL

 Santa Barbara’s love affair with festivals is a tale as old as time.
 So much so that Santa Barbara was home to the first-ever Earth Day Festival.
 Established back in 1970, the Santa Barbara Earth Day Festival is held each April to celebrate, connect and recharge with two full days of entertainment, education and community-building.
-Now in its 47th year, this year’s festival will take place April 22nd and 23rd at Alameda Park.
-Highlights of the weekend include the annual Green Car Show, the largest collection of efficient and alternative fueled vehicles in Southern California, a free bike valet with complimentary bike tune-ups and secure all-day parking, a ‘Homegrown Roots Zone’ that connects attendees with local farmers, food and beverage artisans, two full days of music, and a beer and wine garden featuring Firestone Brewery and local wine.
+Now in its 48th year, this year’s festival will take place April 21-22, 2018 at Alameda Park.
+Highlights of the weekend include the annual Green Car Show, the largest collection of efficient and alternative fueled vehicles in Southern California, a free bike valet with complimentary bike tune-ups and secure all-day parking, a ‘Homegrown Roots Zone’ that connects attendees with local farmers, food and beverage artisans, two full days of music, and a beer and wine garden featuring local beer and wine.